 commitment to equity

 On May, 20 2021 the LA Arts Recovery Fund granted a total of $36.1M raised for post-pandemic rebuilding.
-The 90 nonprofit grant recipients represent small to mid-sized cultural organizations—spanning visual arts, theater, music, dance, literary arts, and arts education—all demonstrating exceptional regional or local significance.
+The 90 nonprofit grant recipients represent small to mid-sized cultural organizations—spanning visual arts, theater, music, dance, literary arts, and arts education—all demonstrating exceptional regional or local significance in LA County.

 meet the grantees

 The Fund provides operating support grants to 90 recipients, ranging from $5,000 to $2 million over a period of two to three years, to ensure that recipients can sustain vital contributions to their communities and recover and re-envision their futures.

 A Community Review Panel engaged the collective expertise of more than 50 panelists with deep knowledge of the Los Angeles arts sector to incorporate valuable community input and insights into the grantmaking process.
 The panel ensured cultural representation and proportionality by discipline to reflect LA’s diverse and vibrant arts ecosystem.

 - 71% of recipient organizations are founded by, led by, and/or have a Board majority of Black, Latinx, Asian, or Indigenous leaders.